ttommie/100-days-of-code/005-PasswordGenerator/README.md

 #### What I learned:
 How to properly use the for loop with range & list.

+Found an optimized way to scramble the easyPassword into the hardPassword.

 How to use random.simple() to mix up a set or list of data.